 The implications for investors in short-dated bonds are continued headwinds in the form of rising rates, though much of the anticipated forthcoming hikes are reflected in current market yields.
 However, the good news is, the short end of the curve now offers yield and income.
 That was very much not the case when this hiking cycle began in early 2022.

-What are the benefits of ultra-short funds in the current market?
+What are the benefits of ultra-short strategies in the current market?

-Ultra-short bond funds (with portfolio duration under one year) can help investors combat the effects of market volatility by lessening exposure to interest rate risk and spread risk.
-At the same time, ultra-short funds typically offer a higher yield than cash.
+Ultra-short bond strategies (with portfolio duration under one year) can help investors combat the effects of market volatility by lessening exposure to interest rate risk and spread risk.
+At the same time, ultra-short strategies typically offer a higher yield opportunities than cash.
 That combination of risk mitigation and income is especially important in today’s late-cycle environment of rising rates and widening credit spreads.

 The 2-year/10-year U.S. Treasury yield curve is currently inverted.
 What are your thoughts about the inverted yield curve?